WeichengSun/ILSM/README.md

-The figure below shows an example multilayer interaction network (a, with three groups of species and two interaction layers, showing two common forms) and interconnection structures (b, interconnection pattern, c, interconnection motif, d, interconnection centratility).
+The figure below shows an example multilayer interaction network (a, with three groups of species and two interaction layers, showing two common forms) and interconnection structures (b, interconnection pattern, c, interconnection motif, d, interconnection centrality).
 Different colors of nodes indicate different groups of species, and the dashed lines indicate the connector species.
 In panel a, the connector species in the left panel were indicated by dashed links, and those in